mgreter/webmerge/README.md

 More ideas
 ==========
-- Allow to merge multiple spritesets
+- Allow to merge multiple sprite sets
 - Means we'll have to re-use same src
 - Add CoffeeScript and LESS processor
 - Maybe add support for ImageMagick too